Maria Papadomanolaki - Transmission Artist - Composer

-Maria Papadomanolaki is a transmission artist and composer based in Chania, Crete, Greece.
+Maria Papadomanolaki is a sound and transmission artist based in Chania, Crete, Greece.
 Papadomanolaki has studied linguistics and literature at the Aristoteleion University of Thessaloniki before moving on to sound art and sound studies, having completed a PhD on the topic ‘Sonic Perceptual Ecologies’ at CRISAP, LCC, UAL.
-Her work and research focus on the role of sound in the way we engage with our environments, with memory, placemaking and perception.
-Special importance is placed on the synergy of electroacoustic and electronic music, transmission art and creative ecological practices.
+Her work and research focus on the role of sound and walking in the way we perceive, create memories, make place and identity within our environments.
+Maria has conducted site specific and creative research in a variety of contexts and locations ranging from busy urban junctions and nature reserves to remote ancient sites and mountain trails.
+Special importance is placed on the synergy of sound and transmission art with creative curatorial and ecological practices.

-Since 2010, Maria has been leading workshops for public events and she has been teaching on both BA and MA courses in various UK Universities.
-As a Senior Lecturer and Course Leader at the University Of Brighton's Digital Music and Sound Arts course (2017-2020), she succesfully designed innovative curriculum activities and public-facing and community outreach projects that had a strong impact on the course's overall performance (including a leap from the 65th to the 25th place for the subject area of "Music" fon the Guardian's 2020-21 UK University league table).
+Since 2010, Maria has been leading workshops for public events and she has been teaching on various academic and educational institutions in the US, UK and Greece.
+As a Senior Lecturer and Course Leader at the University Of Brighton's Digital Music and Sound Arts course (2017-2020), she succesfully designed innovative curriculum activities as well as public-facing and community outreach projects that had a strong impact on the course's overall performance (including a leap from the 65th to the 25th place for the subject area of "Music" fon the Guardian's 2020-21 UK University league table).

 She has researched and co-edited the books ‘sounds remote’ (Soundcamp/Uniformbooks 2016), ‘Transmission Arts: Artists & Airwaves” (PAJ Publications, 2011) and has contributed a chapter to the book ‘Radio Content in the Digital Age’ (Intellect Books, 2011).
 Her research and writing have also been published on Organised Sound (Cambridge University Press), Nefeli Editions, Galaad Edizioni, Leonardo Journal, Performance Research as well as on print and online music resources including acloserlisten (US), Velvet Magazine (GR), ATHENSVOICE (GR), fluid-radio(UK), Sonic Field (CO), and Artcards Review NY (US).